 Barbara’s resources give helping professionals the tools they need to help bereaved clients.
-As a leading thanatologist, her focus is on educating professionals about traumatic loss and mitigating the impact of job burnout, secondary traumatic stress, compassion fatigue, and vicarious trauma.
+As a leading thanatologist, her books focus on traumatic loss and mitigating the impact of job burnout, secondary traumatic stress, empathic strain, compassion fatigue, and vicarious trauma.

 But I Didn’t Say Goodbye: Helping Families After a Suicide (2020)